kaszubki/image_boxing/README.md

 Functions of keys:

+  Before you use any key, you need to click on the image first.

   When a window with cropped image is open:

     's' -> save this box and close window.
 Remembers a box and shows it in blue.